-When you think of medical malpractice, you probably think of a specific event: The slip of a surgical blade, administration of the wrong medication, or the leaving of a sponge or other object inside a patient after surgery.
-Some of the most high-profile types of malpractice are even more frightening, such as surgery performed on the wrong body part or an overdose of anesthetic.
+When you think of medical malpractice, you probably think of a specific event: The slip of a surgical blade, administration of the wrong medication, or a sponge or other object left inside a patient after surgery.
+Some of the most high-profile types of hospital malpractice are even more frightening, such as surgery performed on the wrong body part or an overdose of anesthetic.

-All those types of malpractice occur in Ohio medical facilities and sometimes can even be fatal.
+All those types of malpractice can occur in Ohio medical facilities, and some carry long-term consequences or may even be fatal.
 But one of the most dangerous types of medical error – failure to diagnose or misdiagnosis — is often overlooked.
-In fact, there is little reliable data on the number or rate of failure to diagnose or misdiagnosis in the medical profession.
+In fact, there is little reliable data about the number or rate of misdiagnosis events or how serious the outcomes are.
+Here’s what we do know.

 A report from medical malpractice insurance carrier Corverys showed that 33% of claims and 47% of payouts among the group studied resulted from diagnosis-related events.
 More than half were serious in nature and more than a third resulted in death.
 But those numbers may only scratch the surface, since diagnostic errors aren’t always discovered.